Misch Implant & Aesthetic Dentistry - Sarasota

 to schedule an initial consultation & exam.

 Your consultation will include an examination of everything from your teeth, gums and soft tissues to the shape and condition of your bite.
 Generally, we want to see how your whole mouth looks and functions.
-Before we plan your treatment we want to know everything about the health and aesthetic of your smile, and, most importantly, what you want to achieve so we can help you get there.
+Before we plan your treatment we want to know everything about the health and aesthetic of your smile, and most importantly, what you want to achieve so we can help you get there.

 Frequently Asked Questions

-• Discomfort worsens after the first week
+• Discomfort that worsens after the first week

-• Discharge from the operation site
+• Discharge from the surgical site

 • Gum recession